Table of Contents

 By week 2 you should be down to much more manageable symptoms and may not even realize that some of the symptoms you’re dealing with are detox symptoms.
 You’ll still likely have some days where it feels like you’re in withdrawal for another month or two, but the worst is over at this point.

-Why It’s Dangerous To Try To Do A Fentanyl Withdrawal By Yourself
+Why It’s Dangerous To Try To Do A fentanyl Withdrawal By Yourself

 If you read through that timeline and thought that fentanyl withdrawal sounded doable, remember that those side effects are just what’s expected assuming your detox is managed well and you’re in good health.